 In addition, to Pythagorean shamanism, Hades is pretty on par with Zeus in the celestial hierarchy, being one of the four gods associated with classical elements (the exact one is a riddle, but it is speculated to be either Fire, Earth or Air, the latter based on the classical Greek association of the soul with Air).

-Persephone was the goddess of springtime in that Demeter did her job during the half of the year that Persephone was returned to her.
-The other half of the year, Persephone was with Hades (who had abducted and tricked her into eating the food of Hades) and Demeter caused summer in her despair.note The summertime is oppressively hot in Greece, while the winter is pleasantly cool and still agriculturally productive.
+To add to the modern confusion regarding how classical Greeks viewed Hades, his wife Persephone was the goddess of springtime.
+Persephone lived for half the year with Demeter, and helped crops grow during the spring, but during thehe other half of the year, Persephone was with Hades (who had abducted and tricked her into eating the food of Hades) and Demeter caused summer in her despair.note The summertime is oppressively hot in Greece, while the winter is pleasantly cool and still agriculturally productive.
 The details of the story changed while explaining it to people from further north, who were used to the summer being only mildly hot and winter being cold and dead.
 So, yeah, Greece does not have much to like him for, climatologically speaking.

 Disney didn't exactly start making him outright evil - you can really blame Medieval Christians for their common practice of demonizing pagan deities.
 Hades had his name lent to Hell, while aspects of Pan were put into the Devil himself.